a-r-r-o-w/uptrain/blog/blog.md

 ```
 </details>

-Let's also create a list of sentences that we would like to test and evaluate our model's performance on before and after finetuning, similar to the example above.
+Let's also create a list of sentences that we will use to test and evaluate our model's performance on before and after finetuning, similar to the initial example above.

 <details>
 <summary>Sentence List</summary>